The Sentinel Rock Climbing

 Enter the Real Hidden Valley from the south, past Gateway Rock.
 Once inside the valley proper make a left (heading mostly north) until you reach a point on the trail near the center of the base of the Sentinel's East Face.
 To access the west face continue on the trail until you pass the Sentinel formation by perhaps 50 feet to the north before turning left (west) and walking about 30 feet to a trail that turns left (south) again and doubles back along the west face.
 The Hidden Cliff lies across from the right end of the west face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Sentinel:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Sentinel: